 - Watch the TED talk “Why is agriculture the perpetual ugly duckling sector?” by Thabi Nkosi www.youtube.com/watch?v=8SNlCoR9K_4.

-- Some universities and other learning institutions set out possible career options for each area of learning, something like the information under heading 4 of this chapter.
-Find these institutions in the “Agricultural education and training” chapter.
+- Some universities and other learning institutions set out possible career options for each area of learning, something like the information under the “Careers in agriculture” heading earlier.
+Find these institutions on the “Agricultural education and training” page.

 - The Agbiz website allows students to post their CVs.
 Human Resource managers can view these CVs and post vacancies on the website.
 Visit www.agbiz.co.za and look for the “Careers” option.